mdn/content/files/en-us/web/http/headers/sec-browsing-topics/index.md

 {{HTTPSidebar}}{{SeeCompatTable}}

-The **`Sec-Browsing-Topics`** request header sends observed topics along with a request, to be used by an ad server to choose a personalized ad for the current user.
+The **`Sec-Browsing-Topics`** request header sends observed topics along with a request, which are used by an ad tech platform to choose a personalized ad to display to the current user.

 See the [Topics API](/en-US/docs/Web/API/Topics_API) for more details.